poxtron/wp-simple-backup/README.md

       -> wp-simple-backup.php
 ```

-Activate the Plugin
+Activate the Plugin.

-Next to the plugin description you will see a backup button click, page will regfresh and the button will now say download.
+Click Backup button next to the plugin description.

+Click Download button next to the plugin description.

 The backup deletes on plugin deactivation.